Why do parents in Africa send their children to Catholic schools? Are their expectations being met?

 Workshop attendees from East Africa included Augusta Muthigani, national executive secretary of the Kenya Conference of Catholic Bishops; Sr. Jacinta Adhiambo, dean of the Faculty of Education at the Catholic University of Eastern Africa (CUEA); Fr.
 Ronald Okello, chair of the Uganda Episcopal Conference’s Education Commission; Magdalene Dimba, research director, School of Humanities and Social Sciences, Strathmore University; and Kerubo Okiogo of Porticus Africa.

-Kellogg Institute participants included faculty fellows Jaimie Bleck, the Ford Program’s senior research advisor; IEI director Fr.
+Kellogg Institute participants included faculty fellows Jaimie Bleck (political science), the Ford Program’s senior research advisor; IEI director Fr.
 Tim Scully, CSC; and Ray Offenheiser, director of the Keough School’s Initiative for Global Development.

 Scully said presenters talked about the freedom government actors have in determining important policies affecting Catholic schools.
 That highlighted the need for local research and advocacy to help those schools shape their governance, admissions, hiring, and curriculum.